toivoh/Debug.jl/README.md

 * The scoping rules for `for` blocks etc. in global scope are not quite accurate.
 * Code within macro expansions may become tagged with the wrong source file.

 Known issues can also be found at the
 [issues page](https://github.com/toivoh/Debug.jl/issues).
-Bug reports and feature requests are also welcomed there.
+Bug reports and feature requests are welcome.

 The interactive debugger is very crude so far.
-Once the scoping analysis is reasonably accurate, that should be the next target for improvement.
+It should be the next target for improvement once the scoping analysis is reasonably accurate.